Professional Development in Montessori Arts Education | Video Trainings

 Understanding the importance of integrating a visual art curriculum into the classroom is crucial in today’s educational landscape, especially with the emphasis on STEAM programming.
 The “A” in STEAM signifies arts, showcasing the increasing recognition of arts within this educational movement across all grade levels.
 This approach, combining science, technology, engineering, arts, and mathematics through project-based learning, not only prepares children for future jobs but also nurtures their creative problem-solving skills.

-Before diving into developing your art curriculum, understanding these core concepts is imperative.
-Once you have a solid foundation, planning and executing art lessons becomes more straightforward.
-I offer a range of resources, including free art blogs, teaching books, video trainings, and access to recommended art supplies, to support your journey in teaching art effectively.
-With over two decades of experience and a commitment to empowering educators, I am dedicated to providing the tools and guidance necessary for your success in art education.
+I offer a range of resources, including free art blogs, teaching books, video trainings, and access to recommended art supplies.
+Supporting your journey in teaching art effectively.
+With over three decades of experience, I am dedicated to providing the tools and guidance necessary for your success in art education.

 • Foundations of art literacy

-• Various art teaching models, including process-based, choice-based, or guided lessons
+• Various art teaching models

 • Selection of age-appropriate art materials